tpunt/PHP7-Reference/README.md

 var_dump(add('2', 3)); // Fatal error: Argument 1 passed to add() must be of the type integer, string given...
 ```

 Note that **only** the *invocation context* applies when the type-checking is performed.
-This means that the strict typing applies only to function/method calls, and not to the function/method definition context.
+This means that the strict typing applies only to function/method calls, and not to the function/method definitions.
 In the above example, the two functions could have been declared in either a strict or coercive file, but so long as they're being called in a strict file, then the strict typing rules will apply.

 **BC Breaks**
  - Classes with names `int`, `string`, `float`, and `bool` are now forbidden.